HOME · Biodiversity

 A subspecies of lions descended from the African lion called the Asiatic lion (Panthera Leo persica).
 The Asiatic lion population is about 650 individuals large and exists only in Western India's Gir Forest National Park and Wildlife Sanctuary.
 Asiatic lions are smaller compared to African lions.

-The lion and the house cat belong to the same family, Felidae.
-Although the house cat and lion belong to the same family, they are different in so many ways.
+The lion and the house cat belong to the same family, Felidae, but they are different in many ways.

 Lions belong to the category of felines referred to as big cats.
 Lions are the second-largest cat; tigers are the largest.
 They have long, well-muscled bodies, short legs, and enormous heads.
 A lion’s coat could vary from buff-yellow to silvery-grey or dark brown and orange-brown.

-Male lions look different compared to females because of their manes.
-The females are also slightly smaller than adult males.
+Male lions look different from females because of their manes.
+Females are also slightly smaller than adult males.
 Males stand at 1.2 meters with a 3.3-meter body length.
 Females are 1.1 meters tall and have a body length of about 2.4 meters.
 Male lions weigh about 189kg, while female lions weigh around 126kg2

 The heaviest lion ever recorded weighed 272kg, a male lion in Mount Kenya.
 Lions use their weight to suppress large prey and defend their pride’s territory.

 Lions are carnivores; they only ever eat meat.
 They hunt other land-dwelling mammals like zebras, antelopes, and wild hogs.
-Large animals like elephants, wildebeest, and giraffes also fall prey to lions, especially when they sustain injuries or are sick.
+Large animals like elephants, wildebeest, and giraffes also fall prey to lions, especially when injured or sick.
 Sometimes, a lion will feed on leftovers or outrightly steal from other predators and smaller animals like wild dogs, hyenas, or leopards.

 In captivity, lions don’t need to hunt for their meal.
 They feed some lions domestic livestock while most lions eat ground beef specially produced to meet their nutritional needs.

-Lions are such big eaters; they can eat up to a quarter of their body weight in a single meal.
-That is about 40kg of meat.
-A lion’s tongue is super coarse and is used to scrape meat off bones.
+Lions are big eaters; they can eat up to a quarter of their body weight in a single meal, which is about 40kg of meat.
+A lion’s tongue is super coarse, scraping meat off bones.
 Lions in the pride share their meals together.

 Lion and cub